Found: A Cup from Sweden Kream

 It took about 20 minutes for the woman inside to yell my initials and stick a paper bag and cup through the window.
 I got the cheeseburger combo, which came with a juicy, greasy cheeseburger, some old-school crinkle cut fries and the best chocolate shake I’ve ever had.
 Its simplicity was amazing – there were no superfluous toppings, just plenty of creamy chocolate goodness.

 The Sweden Kream is located in North Memphis, on National.
-It looks a little sketchy, but it’s not bad.
 It’s open Monday – Saturday, from 10 a.m. – 7 p.m.
 When I was there around lunchtime, it was busy, but not overly crowded.
 As the summer goes on, though, I could see the lines for snow cones and milkshakes getting long.
 If you’re not into waiting, you can call in your order.

 1472 National Street